doug-matthews/Senior-Design-Engineering-Competitions/README.md

 ---

 ## First Compeition: UBC Engineering Competition 2015 <a name="first"></a>
-My friends and I competed in the 2015 Western Engineering Senior Design Competition in Kelowna, BC as representatives from UBC!
+Our first competition was at UBC in 2015 as a team in the Senior Design category.

 Check out the code: [UBCEC_Code.c](UBC_EC-2015/Code/UBCEC_Code.c)